HL7/fhir-saner/input/pagecontent/supporting_vocabulary.md

 <span id='coding-location'> </span>

 ### Recommended Coding Systems and Value Sets for Location.identifer
-This implementation guide requires the Location resource reference by MeasureReport.subject to have both a name and an identitifer.
+This implementation guide requires the Location resource reference by MeasureReport.subject to have both a name and an identifier.
 This raises the question of the identifier and identifier system to use for geographic.
-While facility locations ofent have identifiers, larger geopolitical boundaries are identified using codes from a [coding system](https://www.hl7.org/fhir/R4/codesystem.html), such as ISO 3166, or GIS Information standards from INCITS.
+While facility locations often have identifiers, larger geopolitical boundaries are identified using codes from a [coding system](https://www.hl7.org/fhir/R4/codesystem.html), such as ISO 3166, or GIS Information standards from INCITS.

 When using a Coding system value in a FHIR Identifier, the value that would normally appear in Coding.code appears in Identifier.value.